Qube0d/postmanApi/README.md

 6. Run product folder tests in postman

 ### GitHub action
-To see the result of testing on the GitHub page click the link on the GitHub page in the about block from the right sidebar(the top right) on this page.
+To see the result of testing on the GitHub page click the link in "About" section

-On Github page we can see the result of API testing from file petstore.collection.json